eerimoq/simba/doc/api-reference/kernel.rst

 kernel
 ======

 The kernel package is the heart in `Simba`.
-They implement the thread scheduler, synchronization primitives and logging, among other useful functions.
+It implements the thread scheduler.

-The kernel package interfaces on :github-tree:`Github<src/kernel/kernel>`.
+The kernel package on :github-tree:`Github<src/kernel>`.

 .. toctree::
    :glob: